afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 - [ZMTP - ZeroMQ Message Transport Protocol](http://rfc.zeromq.org/spec:23)
   - Secure, credit-based links between peers over transport layer.
      - `TCP`, `PGM`, but also `IPC` or `inproc`
+  - *Peer-to-Peer* protocol.
   - Most recent version: `3.0`
+     - Fully *backward compatible*.
+  - License: *GPLv3*
 ???

+- This is the core of the *ZeroMQ*.
+  - This protocol defines *framing*, mechanisms for preserving backward compatibility, seams for security layer and defines behavior e.g. for reconnecting mechanisms.
+- It is defined as a separate *RFC* in the *ZeroMQ* - *RFC 23* is for third version of that protocol.
+- It is deliberately distributed with such permissive license.
+  - It is a protection that someone will create a incompatible fork of `ZMTP`.

 ---